Mint Mobile Review: How It Compares to AT&T’s Cheapest Options

 |AT&T Mobile Share Plus (9GB data)||$720||$6.67|

-AT&T offers multi-line discounts.
+Multi-line discounts AT&T offers multi-line discounts.
 For example, the 3GB Mobile Share Plus plan costs $120/month for 4 lines ($30/month per line), for annual fee of $1,440.
 Mint Mobile doesn’t offer multi-line discounts, but it’s still cheaper than AT&T: 4 lines on the Mint Mobile 3GB plan would cost $720 annually.
-Hidden fees

-In addition to taxes, both carriers impose additional fees that aren’t immediately evident.
-Mint Mobile charges a regulatory recovery fee that varies depending on your plan:
+Hidden fees In addition to taxes, both carriers impose additional fees that aren’t immediately evident.

 - 1 month: $1.25